rook/rook.github.io/docs/rook/v1.1/ceph-cluster-crd.md

   - On **Minikube** environments, use `/data/rook`.
 Minikube boots into a tmpfs but it provides some [directories](https://github.com/kubernetes/minikube/blob/master/docs/persistent_volumes.md) where files can be persisted across reboots.
 Using one of these directories will ensure that Rook's data and configuration files are persisted and that enough storage space is available.
   - **WARNING**: For test scenarios, if you delete a cluster and start a new cluster on the same hosts, the path used by `dataDirHostPath` must be deleted.
 Otherwise, stale keys and other config will remain from the previous cluster and the new mons will fail to start.
 If this value is empty, each pod will get an ephemeral directory to store their config files that is tied to the lifetime of the pod running on that node.
 More details can be found in the Kubernetes [empty dir docs](https://kubernetes.io/docs/concepts/storage/volumes/#emptydir).
+- `skipUpgradeChecks`: if set to true Rook won't perform any upgrade checks on Ceph daemons during an upgrade.
+Use this at **YOUR OWN RISK**, only if you know what you're doing.
+To understand Rook's upgrade process of Ceph, read the [upgrade doc](Documentation/ceph-upgrade.html#ceph-version-upgrades).
 - `dashboard`: Settings for the Ceph dashboard.
 To view the dashboard in your browser see the [dashboard guide](ceph-dashboard.md).
   - `enabled`: Whether to enable the dashboard to view cluster status
   - `urlPrefix`: Allows to serve the dashboard under a subpath (useful when you are accessing the dashboard via a reverse proxy)